Updated: Jan 12

 Your pillow should be fairly firm and supportive.
 It should be the right height to keep your neck and spine straight and even.
 Side sleepers would need a pillow slightly thicker than pillows needed for back sleepers.
 Your chin shouldn’t be drawn in to your chest or leaned too far back.
 Most people use pillows that are too thin and the head is tilted all night.
 This causes the neck joints to become misaligned and leads to neck pain and even headaches.

 There is always a root cause for every headache.
 Because of the proximity of the jaw to the head, it’s easy for that pain to travel upward.
 There are also a number of nerves in the face that run right alongside the TMJ.
 This means a little bit of TMJ pain can create a big TMJ headache.
 If your teeth are misaligned or you grind or clinch your teeth, a condition called bruxism, you can develop dysfunction and pain at the TMJ.

 Symptoms of TMJ dysfunction include popping of the joint, pain at the joint, difficulty opening your mouth and headaches.
 The headaches caused by TMJ can be misdiagnosed as migraines and TMJ can be a trigger for migraines.
 I recommend essential oils to be applied to the TMJ and at the base of the skull.
 Chiropractors are able to effectively diagnose and treat this condition.
 A consultation with your dentist would also be suggested.
-I craft an essential oil blend that I often recommend to my patients with TMJ.
-Applying the oils to the jaw helps promote relaxation of the TMJ muscles and aids with the jaw aches that occurs.
+Applying essential oils to the jaw helps promote relaxation of the TMJ muscles and aids with the jaw aches that occurs.

 Dr. Angela's BEST RECOMMENDATIONS